kehindeadigun/Udacity-Data-Scientist-Nanodegree/Disaster-Response-Project/README.md

 ![Web App Image 4](images/webapp-image4-min.jpg)

-## Instructions on running the project:
+## Instructions On Running The Project
 1. Run the following commands in the project's root directory to set up the database and classifier model.

     - To run ETL pipeline that cleans data and stores in database